Gauge Theoretical Method in Solving Zero-curvature Equations I. -- Application to the Static Einstein-Maxwell Equations with Magnetic Charge: Introduction

 In theoretical high energy physics, it is known that the theory governing four interactions; strong interaction, electromagnetic interaction, weak interaction and gravitational interaction is the gauge theory.
 The gauge theory is a field theory in which the Lagrangian is invariant under the local gauge transformation.
 The invariance of the Lagrangian is guaranteed by changing the derivatives to covariant derivatives.
-The covariant derivative of $\Psi$ is written as \be (\partial_i-\mathcal{A}_i)\Psi=0,~(i=1,2) \ee where $\mathcal{A}_i=\mathcal{A}_i(\lambda,x_1,x_2)$ is, for example, the lie algebra valued function of $x_1$ and $x_2$.
+In order to explain the gauge theory we exemplify a $O(N)$ scalar field model of which the Lagrangian density is given by \be \mathcal{L}=\frac{1}{2}(\partial^{\mu}\Psi)^T \partial_{\mu}\Psi, \ee where $\Psi$ is a $N$-component vector: $\Psi=(\Psi_1,\Psi_2,\cdots, \Psi_N)^T$.
+Here $\Psi^T$ stands for the transposition of $\Psi$.
+Suppose that $\Psi(x)$ undergoes the transformation \be \Psi\to \Psi'=M\Psi, \ee where $M$ is a $N\times N$ matrix.
+As for $M$, we discuss two cases.
+The first case is that $M$ is a constant matrix.
+Second case is that $M$ is $x$-dependent: $M=M(x)$.
+If $M$ is a constant matrix, the Lagrangian density is invariant under the transformation as far as $M\in O(N)$.
+When $M$ is $x$-depnednt, the Lagrangian density is not invariant under the transformation because $\partial_\mu\Psi'=M(x)\partial_\mu\Psi+(\partial_\mu M(x))\Psi$.
+It is possible to restore the invariance of the Lagrangian density by replacing $\partial_{\mu}\Psi$ in the Lagrangian density by the covariant derivative $D_\mu\Psi=(\partial_{\mu}-A_\mu)\Psi$ and also imposing the gauge transformation on the gauge field $A_\mu(x)$ so that $D_\mu\Psi\to M(x)(D_\mu\Psi)$ under the gauge transformation.
+The Lagrangian deisity written in terms of the covariant derivatives becomes \be \mathcal{L}=\frac{1}{2}(D^{\mu}\Psi)^T D_{\mu}\Psi. \ee The Euler-Lagrange equation derived from the Lagrangian density reads \be (D^\mu)^T D_\mu\Psi=0.\eq{gONeq} \ee This shows that the solution to the Euler-Lagrange equation is obtainable from the first order equation \be (\partial_\mu-A_\mu)\Psi=0. \ee Therefore we here consider the first order equation given by \be (\partial_i-\mathcal{A}_i)\Psi=0,~(i=1,2) \ee where $\mathcal{A}_i=\mathcal{A}_i(\lambda,x_1,x_2)$ is, for example, the Lie algebra valued function of $x_1$ and $x_2$.
 Then, anybody would find that the covariant derivatives have the same form as in Eqs.(\ref{scattering}) and (\ref{timeevolution}).
 Though the linear equations for the soliton case are almost the same as the covariant derivatives, the linear equations used in the Einstein equations look apparently different.
 In order to construct a theory which is applicable to the linear equations for the Einstein equation, we need to extend the ordinary covariant derivatives to more generalized covariant derivatives so that they are consistent with a coupled linear equation both for the soliton equations and the Einstein equation.
 Then we need to construct a unified formulation that is applicable both to the soliton equations and the Einstein equation.
 We call this theory the gauge theory from here on, for simplicity.